Xela3026/workflows-docs/docs/workflows.md

 <div className="dubheader">Overview</div>

 Once a workflow gets to the end of a step, it stops.
 In order to get to a new step, you need to use an execution key.
 Execution keys are unique encrypted strings that point to a step in a workflow.
 An execution key can only be generated within the workflow.
-A new execution key is generated in every instance of the workflow.
+A new execution key is generated in every new instance of the workflow.

 When an API caller makes a POST request using an execution key, the workflow will start back up.
-It will start at the step within the workflow that the execution key pointed to.
+It will start at the step in the workflow that the execution key points to.
 The body of the POST request will become the payload fed into this new step.
-It will also continue the exact same instance that the execution key was created in.
+It will also resume the exact same instance that the execution key was created in.
 This means all instance data will be the same, including the instance's ID.

 Imagine it as this: A step generates an execution key pointing to the next step, and then the step ends.
 The workflow is now in a temporary stasis.
 Once an API caller makes a request using the execution key, the instance of the workflow resumes from where it left off, just at a new destination, with a new payload.